Ex-Virginia teacher charged in hack of celebrities, others

 - Interrogation gone wrong, rogue killers: What happened to Saudi journalist?

+Brannan also admitted using fraudulent email addresses designed to look like Apple Inc. security accounts.
+The emails would ask the victims to provide their usernames and passwords to their internet accounts.

+Because the emails appeared to be from Apple, the victims would provide the information.
+Brannan would then use it to access the victims’ email accounts, where he obtained personal information, such as “sensitive and private photographs and videos.”

-Court documents don’t include the names of the celebrities.
-A spokesman for prosecutors says the victims’ names won’t be released.
+Court documents do not include the names of the victims, but says some of them were female celebrities.
+A spokesman for prosecutors said the victims’ names will not be released.

+Brannan could not immediately be reached for comment.
+His lawyer, Abraham Del Rio III, did not respond to requests for comment.

+Joshua Stueve, a spokesman for U.S. Attorney G. Zachary Terwilliger, said prosecutors will not release the names of the victims to protect their privacy.